Free and low cost veterinary care support for owners

 3. RSPCA: The Royal Society for the Prevention of Cruelty to Animals (RSPCA) operates many clinics and hospitals that provide affordable veterinary care to pets belonging to people on a low income or experiencing financial hardship. https://www.rspca.org.uk/

-Our concern is that many owners will not qualify for these services or may be outside of the catchment area.
+We are concerned that many owners will not qualify for these services or may be outside the catchment area.

 There may be local charities or groups in the area that can offer support for veterinary care.